-- 1. Push the side turn signal assembly forward until it pops out of the body. - 2.
-Turn the bulb holder one-quarter turn counterclockwise to remove it. from the lens.
+- 1. Use a small flat blade screwdriver to pry carefully on the back edge of the side turn signal assembly until it pops out of the body. - 2.
+Turn the bulb holder one-quarter turn counterclockwise to remove it from the lens.

-- 3. Pull the bulb straight out of its socket.
-Push the new bulb straight into the socket until it bottoms. - 4.
+- 3. Pull the bulb straight out of its socket.Push the new bulb straight into the socket until it bottoms. - 4.
 Put the bulb holder back into its hole in the lens, and turn it clockwise until it locks. - 5.
 Test the lights to make sure the new bulb is working. - 6.
-Put the side turn signal assembly back into the body, back first.
-Push on the front edge until it snaps into place.
+Put the side turn signal assembly back into the body, front first.
+Push on the back edge until it snaps into place.